dborth/snes9xgx/trunk/README.txt

          .CHT file name must match file name of ROM
 - added: load/save preference selector.
 ROM, SRAM, Freeze, and preferences are saved/loaded according to these
-- added: preliminary network share loading/saving (SMB) support on Wii: completely working, but for now you must change settings in s9xconfig.cpp and compile from the source
+- added: preliminary Windows file share loading/saving (SMB) support on Wii:
+		 You can input your network settings into snes9xGX.xml, or in s9xconfig.cpp and compile from the source
 - added: 'Auto' settings for save/load - attempts to automatically determine your load/save device(s) - SD, USB, Memory Card, DVD, SMB